Fixing Inventory Inaccuracies At Scale: Introduction

-Against the above backdrop, we make the following contributions to the problem of anomaly detection in matrices: \begin{enumerate} \item {\bf An optimal algorithm:} We develop a new algorithm for low-rank matrices with sub-exponential noise, and prove that our approach, for the first time, achieves the min-max optimal anomaly detection rate (up to logarithmic terms) under a broad class of probabilistic anomaly models (\cref{thm:main-theorem} and \cref{prop:lower-bound}).
+\textsf{\textbf{This Paper:}} Against the above backdrop, we make the following contributions to the problem of detecting inventory inaccuracies, and more generally anomaly detection in matrices: \begin{enumerate} \item {\bf A near-optimal algorithm:} We develop a new anomaly detection algorithm for low-rank Poisson\footnote{Sub-exponential, more generally.} matrices, and prove that our approach is min-max optimal (up to logarithmic terms) under a broad class of probabilistic anomaly models.
+These results demonstrate that, as alluded to previously, our algorithm is able to accurately detect inventory inaccuracies across SKUs and stores using a single snapshot of cross-sectional data, even when the underlying demand model and anomaly model are unknown.

+We frame the anomaly detection problem itself as one of minimizing an extremely flexible cost function that is additive, but not necessarily identical, across entries of the matrix, and can penalize {\em false positives} (i.e. falsely identifying an anomaly) and {\em false negatives} (i.e. missing an anomaly) differently.
+Our main results are stated vis-$\grave{\mathrm{a}}$-vis this cost: \begin{informal-theorem}(Informal) Let all matrices be of size $n \times n$.
+Under mild assumptions, our algorithm achieves, with high probability, a cost satisfying

+\end{informal-theorem} The term $\mathrm{cost}^*$ here represents the lowest achievable cost among all policies which {\em know} the average demands $M^*$ and underlying anomaly model (in contrast, our algorithm knows neither).
+A useful interpretation of $\mathrm{cost}^*$ is that it corresponds to the lowest cost given sufficient longitudinal data, for every store-SKU pair, in an idealized time-homogeneous environment.
+Thus, this result implies that our algorithm achieves, within an additive factor, that same idealized cost with just a single cross-sectional snapshot of data.
+Moreover, this additive factor shrinks as matrix size (meaning the number of SKUs and stores) increases, at a rate which is in fact optimal up to logarithmic terms: